Books and special issues

 - “‘This Merciless Inventory’: Using Irish Poetry in EFL Teacher Education.”
 MLA Options in Teaching Modern Irish Poetry.
 Ed.
 Guinn Batten and Anna Teekell.
 New York: Modern Language Association [forthcoming].

-- “‘Back into the old homestead’: The Irish Cottage in in Irish-American Fiction, 1861-1873.”
+- “‘Back into the old homestead’: The Irish Cottage in Irish-American Fiction, 1861-1873.”
 Dwelling(s) in Nineteenth-Century Ireland, ed.
 Heather Laird and Jay Roszman.
 Liverpool: Liverpool University Press [forthcoming].

 - “‘Seanachie to the New World’: Seumas MacManus and the Transatlantic Appeal of Irish Local Colour.”
 Open Library of Humanities 8.2 (2022) [open access].